Kyūjitai

 Kyūjitai (舊字體 / 旧字体) are the traditional forms of kanji (Chinese written characters used in Japanese writing).
 Their simplified counterparts are shinjitai (新字體 / 新字体).
 Some of the simplified characters arose centuries ago and were in everyday use in both China and Japan, but they were considered inelegant, even uncouth.
-After World War II, simplified character forms were made official in both Japan and mainland China.
+After World War II, simplified character forms were made official separately in Japan and mainland China, with Japan adopting fewer and less drastic changes.
+For example, 電 (den) remains unchanged, whereas it was simplified to 电 (diàn) in China.

-However, in Japan fewer and less drastic simplifications were made.
-An example is the character for "electric", which is still the traditional form of 電 in Japan, but has been simplified to 电 in mainland China (pronounced "diàn" in Chinese, and "den" in Japanese).

 Prior to the promulgation of the tōyō kanji list in 1946, kyūjitai were known as seiji (正字) or seijitai (正字體).
 Even after kyūjitai were officially marked for discontinuation with the promulgation of the tōyō kanji list, they were used in print frequently into the 1950s due to logistical delays in changing over typesetting equipment.
 Kyūjitai continue in use to the present day because when the Japanese government adopted the simplified forms, it did not ban the traditional forms.
 Thus, traditional forms are used when an author wishes to use them and the publisher agrees.

 Unlike in the People's Republic of China, where all personal names were simplified as part of the character simplification reform carried out in the 1950s, the Japanese reform applied only to a subset of the characters in use (the tōyō kanji) and excluded characters used in proper names.
 Therefore, kyūjitai are still used in personal names in Japan today (see jinmeiyō kanji).
 In modern Japanese, kyūjitai that appear in the official spelling of proper names are sometimes replaced with the modern shinjitai form.